 Today, let us learn how to make this best spongy rasgulla at home using store-bought ricotta cheese in the pressure cooker or using the modern kitchen's invention-the Instant Pot.

-Would you believe me this easy rasgulla recipe needs just three ingredients including ricotta cheese and sugar?
-Yes, it is true, this easy Indian dessert with just easy to find simple ingredients and with simple prepping work.
+Would you believe me?
+This easy rasgulla recipe needs just three ingredients: ricotta cheese and sugar.
+Yes, it is accurate; this is an easy Indian dessert with just easy-to-find simple ingredients and with simple prepping work.